inductiva/inductiva/tutorials/pinns/heat-2-PINN.md

     <source src="{{ 'assets/img/articles/heat_2_PINN/error_10000epochs.mp4' | relative_url }}" type="video/mp4">
 </video>
 </div>

-<span class="mt-0 block sm:text-center text-base"> Fig. 3: Comparison of the results obtained via a classical algorithm (a FDM)[top], a DL algorithm (the PINN computed with IDRLnet)[middle] and the absolute value of their difference [bottom].
+Fig. 3: Comparison of the results obtained via a classical algorithm (a FDM)[top], a DL algorithm (the PINN computed with IDRLnet)[middle] and the absolute value of their difference [bottom].
 They seem very similar!
 Indeed, an inspection of the error shows global convergence.
-Credits: Manuel Madeira / Inductiva </span>
+Credits: Manuel Madeira / Inductiva

 Wow --- this looks rather good!